o3de/o3de.org/content/docs/userguide/set-up-simulated-object-collider.md

 ---
-description: ' Set up simulated object colliders so that the actor''s body interacts with the tassel in &ALYlong;. '
+description: ' Set up simulated object colliders so that the actor''s body interacts with the tassel in Amazon Lumberyard. '
 title: Setting Up Simulated Object Colliders
 ---
 # Setting Up Simulated Object Colliders {#set-up-simulated-object-collider}